Heed725/Tanzania-Modis-Classification-Map/README.md

 ![Tanzania Landcover Classfication for year 2020](https://github.com/Heed725/Tanzania---Modis-Classification-Map/assets/86722789/56c3063a-e6b1-473f-a4e8-e848dd41fd0b)

 # Extra notes for Visualization
-You can download the codes and modify to you're area of interest(Another country),To use them you must have an account from Nasa Earth                    (https://urs.earthdata.nasa.gov/) In which to use this code would require youre username and password,For QGIS ive made a styling qml which you could use for styling your map as shown above
+You can download the codes and modify to you're area of interest(Another country),To use them you must have an account from Nasa Earth                    (https://urs.earthdata.nasa.gov/) In which to use this code would require youre username and password Then you can continue ,For QGIS ive made a styling qml which you could use for styling your map as shown above

 # Graph preparation
 Also i've used QGIS Through Data Plotly plugin to prepare to graph to show percentage of different classes found in Land-Cover classfication from MODIS as shown below